Rowlando13/plain-text-notes/docs/source/general/plain_text_notes.rst

 You should also feel that the writing is not be perfectly clear to you.
 You want to write the minimum amount so that YOU can look back at it in 3-6 months and know exactly what you meant.

-You should also see the reason for the 80 character soft limit.
-If it does not kill you to keep it to 80 characters, then it much nicer to read.
-When I was first learning what exactly a commit was doing, I could not fit it in 80 characters.
-That is fine.
-See the line that starts: commit -m "<My Django Girls app, first commit>" ...
+You should also see a reason for the 80 character soft limit.
+It is much nicer to read.
+Putting the character limit forces you to write with fewer words and break up complex statements into simpler ones.
+The character limit is soft because sometimes it's more trouble than it's worth.

 Plain text notes as a full spec.
 -----------------------------------